 A portable, compact charcoal grill is an outdoor cooking implement you can take with you on camping trips or to the park.
-Some outdoor electric grills can be used this way, too.
+Some outdoor electric grills can be used this way in outdoor spaces too.
 These useful grills use charcoal as a primary fuel source to generate heat with which you can barbecue food.
-More importantly, though, these grills are smaller and more portable than other kinds, making them the perfect grill tools for campers, hikers, and outdoors enthusiasts.
+More importantly, though, these outdoor grills are smaller and more portable than other kinds, making them the perfect grill tools for campers, hikers, and outdoors enthusiasts.

 In general, most people consider charcoal grills to be traditional grills.
 However, it’s useful to compare charcoal grills to other types of grills so you can get a sense of their differences and similarities.
 For starters, the core concept of how charcoal grills work is essentially the same as other models.
 Once ignited, the fuel type produces heat inside the main grill body and underneath the cooking surfaces, whether they be cooking grates, griddle plates, or warming racks.